All Posts

 Equipment Ownership

-The cost of SLS ownership is not limited to only the printer hardware itself—there are also the accessory systems, maintenance, and service to consider.
-Printers themselves can range from $10,000 for DIY solutions, to $500,000+ for the most expensive large-format industrial printers.
+The cost of SLS ownership is not limited to only the printer hardware itself — there are also the accessory systems, maintenance, and service to consider.
+Printers themselves can range from around $10,000 for DIY cheap SLS printers to $500,000+ for the most expensive large-format industrial printers.

-Formlabs was the first manufacturer to make industrial quality printing available at the affordable end of the spectrum; the Fuse 1 costs only $18,999 and the Fuse 1+ 30W costs $27,499, while delivering parts of comparable quality to traditional industrial SLS options.
+Formlabs was the first manufacturer to make industrial-quality printing available at the affordable end of the spectrum; the Fuse 1+ 30W starts at $28,989, while delivering parts of comparable quality to traditional industrial SLS options.
 However, regardless of which print engine is purchased, there are post-print steps that must be completed for usable parts.

-SLS 3D printers provide the benefit of support-less printing, and though this eliminates the need for painstaking removal of support structures, there is still a removal step for the layer of unsintered powder coating the parts.
+SLS 3D printers provide the benefit of supportless printing, and though this eliminates the need for painstaking removal of support structures, there is still a removal step for the layer of unsintered powder coating the parts.
 For this step, an accessory system is integral.
-Almost every SLS manufacturer supplies a post-processing and powder recovery station, which itself can vary greatly in price, from $8,999 for the Formlabs Fuse Sift, to $50,000 for EOS’s solutions.
-There is a second-hand market for the traditional industrial powder recovery and post-processing machines, but it is still difficult to find a working unit for less than $40,000.
+Almost every SLS manufacturer supplies a post-processing and powder recovery station, which itself can vary greatly in price, from $999 for Formlabs' Fuse Depowdering Kit, an affordable, all-in-one manual post-processing kit, to $9,999 for the Fuse Sift for a compact and efficient powder management station, to $50,000 for EOS’s solutions.

 Materials and Consumables